Skip to content

 During the last 20 years, Dr Uzal has worked on a number of different projects, including:

-• Monitoring grey wolf (Canis Lupus) and brown bear (Ursus arctos) populations in Spain and Scandinavia
+• Monitoring grey wolf (Canis Lupus) and brown bear (Ursus arctos) populations across Europe.

 • Environmental impact assessments